Romaxa55/iptv-restreamer/README.md

 # IPTV Restreamer with Adaptive Streams

-This is a python based project that allows you to restream IPTV content to your own channels with adaptive streaming support.
-The project is hosted on Github and can be used for various purposes such as creating your own IPTV network or streaming media from your own server.
+<p> This is a python based project that allows you to restream IPTV content to your own channels with adaptive streaming support.
+The project is hosted on Github and can be used for various purposes such as creating your own IPTV network or streaming media from your own server. </p>

 ### Installation
 To use the IPTV Restreamer with Adaptive Streams, you will need to have Python installed on your system.
 You will also need to install the following dependencies: